shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 ✨ This case study deepened my ability to bridge operational problems with strategic, data-backed solutions.

+## 🧠 How I Think as a Business Analyst
+This case study reflects how I consistently approach business analysis work:

+- Start with the problem, not the solution
+- Design for differentiation, not uniformity
+- Maintain traceability at all times
+- Balance efficiency with control
+- Define success with measurable outcomes
+- Iterate through feedback and challenge
+- Think end-to-end, beyond individual requirements

 🔗 Back to TOC

+---

+## 🔗 Traceability & Alignment
+A critical focus of this case study was ensuring **end-to-end traceability** across the analysis and solution design.

+I created and maintained traceability mapping to explicitly link:
+- Identified pain points
+- Current-state gaps
+- Future-state process changes
+- Business goals and SMART objectives
+- KPIs and success metrics

+This ensured:
+- Every solution element addressed a validated problem
+- Every objective could be traced back to a specific pain point
+- No requirements or design decisions existed in isolation

+I spent significant time **reviewing and aligning key sections together**, including:
+- Problem statement and pain points
+- Gap analysis
+- Future-state workflow
+- Goals, objectives, and KPIs

+This iterative alignment strengthened the business narrative, removed inconsistencies, and resulted in a cohesive and defensible case for change.

+---

+## 🧪 Validation & Iterative Review Approach
+To simulate real-world stakeholder challenge and sponsorship, I used **ChatGPT as a stand-in project sponsor and reviewer** throughout the case study.

+I deliberately:
+- Asked clarifying questions to test problem framing
+- Requested critiques of gaps, objectives, and solution logic
+- Challenged whether KPIs truly measured intended outcomes
+- Reviewed feedback and made targeted updates to improve clarity, rigor, and alignment

+This mirrors how I work with sponsors and senior stakeholders in practice—treating analysis as iterative, review-driven, and continuously refined rather than “one and done.”

 ---